trespaul/tidal-doc/src/content/docs/getting-started/concepts.md

 ## Patterns

-### Declaring patterns
+### Playing patterns

-Patterns are always declared using `p` (for "pattern") and a specific name or identifier, followed by the content of the pattern.
+Patterns are always played using `p` (for "player") and a specific name or identifier, followed by the content of the pattern.
-These patterns are "connections" to the SuperDirt synthesiser that you can use to play audio samples, synthesisers, and so on.
+These players are "connections" to the SuperDirt synthesiser that you can use to play audio samples, synthesisers, and so on.
-Each pattern is associated with an `orbit`, a track for effects and audio output.
+Each player is associated with an `orbit`, a track for effects and audio output.

-Patterns can be numbered:
+Players can be numbered:

 ```haskell
 p 1234 $ s "bd bd"